Healing of a Topological Scar: Coordination Defects in a Honeycomb Lattice: Methods

-Consider a two-coordinate atom substituted into a three-fold hexagonal honeycomb network.
-Topologically, this atom disappears into a ``long bond'' and the ring to which is it bonded becomes topologically five-fold, although it is chemically six-fold.
-For the system to grow around this \textbf{coordination defect} it must repair the topological error while avoiding large deviations in bond geometry, i.e.\ add one net heptagonal ring to remain asymptotically flat while also bridging the large gap created by the two-fold atom, which generally requires more reach than is provided by a single seven-fold ring.
+Consider a two-coordinate atom substituted into a three-fold hexagonal honeycomb network, or equivalently a ligand that bonds tightly to one carbon atom on the growth edge, converting that carbon to being effectively two-coordinate.
+Topologically, the two-coordinate atom disappears into a ``long bond'' and the ring to which is it bonded becomes topologically five-fold, although it is chemically six-fold.
+For the system to grow around this coordination defect it must repair the topological error while avoiding large deviations in bond geometry, i.e.\ add one net heptagonal ring to remain asymptotically flat while also bridging the large gap created by the two-fold atom.
+This generally requires more reach than is provided by a single seven-fold ring.

 There are several ways such a system could heal, with different numbers of atoms spanning the gap as depicted in Fig.~\ref{possiblepaths}.
-Attempting to heal with a seven-fold ring immediately above the coordination defect (as would happen in a simple dislocation) produces highly dilated bonds that spontaneously fragment during structural relaxation.
+Attempting to heal with a seven-fold ring immediately above the coordination defect (as would happen in a simple dislocation) produces highly stretched bonds that break spontaneously during structural relaxation.
 Eight-fold and nine-fold rings reduce this bond strain but over-screen the Gaussian curvature of the coordination defect and so require further topological defects to achieve asymptotic planarity.
-The detailed structural state achieved after this ringing of the Gaussian curvature is our object of study.

-If enough two-coordinate impurity atoms are available, then a nine-fold ring above the coordination defect could hold a second such atom and thus shrink topologically to an eight-fold ring, the two-coordinate atom then templating a second topologically five-fold ring in the next layer to yield the structure shown in the right panel of Fig.~\ref{possiblepaths}.
-This geometry is akin to a graphenic divacancy and has been studied in the context of defects introduced into the interiors of already-grown sheets \citep{Hofer2019}.
+If enough two-coordinate impurity atoms are available, then a nine-fold ring above the coordination defect could hold a second such atom and thus shrink topologically to an eight-fold ring, this two-coordinate atom then inducing a second topologically five-fold ring in the next layer to yield the structure shown in the right panel of Fig.~\ref{possiblepaths}.
+This geometry is akin to the well-known single or double vacancies in graphene and has been studied in the context of defects introduced into the interiors of already-grown sheets \citep{hofer_direct_2019}.
 However, if the impurity species is rare enough, then a second such atom may not become available before the system over-grows the initial defect.
-This leaves the left and center panels of Fig.~\ref{possiblepaths} as possible routes for the overgrowth of the coordination defect.
+This could also occur by a doubly-coordinated unterminated (or hydrogen-terminated) carbon atom taking the place of the second defect atom: if not, this leaves the left and center panels of Fig.~\ref{possiblepaths} as possible routes for the overgrowth and healing of the coordination defect.